 Configure Xsquash4GitLab in Squash

-The Xsquash4GitLab plugin is a Squash plugin dedicated to the synchronization of issues from GitLab.
-It has two main features:
+Xsquash4GitLab is a Squash plugin dedicated to the synchronization of issues from GitLab.
+Here are its main features:

-An automatic synchronization module that enables Squash to import and keep GitLab issues updated as requirements in the Requirements workspace.
+- An automatic synchronization module that enables Squash to import and keep:

 Most of the Xsquash4GitLab's features are automatic and start on their own once the configuration is fully completed: